-The direct link to a document which outlines the status of outstanding applications is here.
-In order to check the status of your application, you will require your Batch No (found on the 221(g) leaflet handed to you at the visa interview).
+The direct link to a document which outlines the status of outstanding applications can be found here.
+In order to check the status of your application, you will require your Batch Number (found on the 221(g) leaflet handed to you at the visa interview).

 How do I use the DX Secure Tracking Service?

 You can track the progress of your passport online by visiting www.thedx.co.uk/tracking once DX Secure are in receipt of it.
 You will need your invoice number and the postcode quoted on the invoice.

 Your passport will not be handed to the courier company until the visa section of the embassy has processed your application.
 If your passport has not been handed to the courier company, you will receive a message saying “Sorry, this combination of tracking number and postcode do not correspond with our records.
 Please check and try again.”

 The personal story below has been posted on theRecord, our online magazine